-This screen shows the information for the SSID, Wireless Security Mode and the Network key and allow you to modify the current setting, if you select Auto in the previous page, you won't see this page and please refer to next column.
+This screen shows the information for the SSID and the Network key that allow you to modify the current setting.
+If you selected Auto in the previous step, you won't see this page.
+Please then refer to the next column.

-Please type network name on the Network Name SSID.
+Please type the network name in the Network Name SSID field.

-Please type network key on the Network Key
+Please type the network key in the Network Key field.